The Law Offices of Shane McClelland helps businesses explore commercial debt collection options and pursue debtors.

 Other procedures for collecting the judgment debt are then available, such as formal execution on the judgment, which entitles the creditor to use legal process to seize the money or property of the debtor.
 A Judgment creditor in Texas may also seek the appointment of a receiver, who will be entitled to recover property and money owing under the judgment.

-If your business has debts that need to be collected, please contact the Law Firm of Herbert & McClelland LLP.
+If your business has debts that need to be collected, please contact the Law Firm of The Law Offices of Shane McClelland.

 A Houston Commercial Debt Collection Attorney may be able to help your company.
-Call an aggressive business debt collection lawyer at Herbert & McClelland LLP at 713-987-7100 or email us at firstname.lastname@example.org
+Call an aggressive business debt collection lawyer at The Law Offices of Shane McClelland at 713-987-7107 or email us at firstname.lastname@example.org